 Applicants may be exempt from the English Proficiency requirements if they have completed a bachelor’s degree earned from an accredited U.S. institution.
 Official transcripts are required showing completion of one of the above before a student can be exempted from the English Proficiency requirement.

-If you are requesting an English Proficiency waiver for any other reason, please contact the VPA Graduate Admissions Office at .
+If you are requesting an English Proficiency waiver for any other reason, please complete this form.
 The decision to waive the standard requirement is at the discretion of the department to which you are applying.
 The Office of Recruitment and Admissions reserves the right to require a satisfactory TOEFL/IELTS/Duolingo score from any applicant.

 Use DI code 2823 when requesting your TOEFL scores to be sent to Syracuse University.